-Navigating the world of recovery can feel as overwhelming as trying to find your way through the finish area at the end of a big race.
+It’s often said that you have to recover as hard as you train, and having access to the best recovery tools for athletes can help you recover from a run quickly to get back at it.
+Navigating the world of recovery tools can feel as overwhelming as trying to find your way through the finish area at the end of a big race.
 There are spikey balls for your feet or hips — sometimes attached to a rope or cord, rollers of every shape and size — some like sticks, others like hooks, some with handles, others with various textures.
-And then there are foam rollers, vibrating and percussive instruments, compression technology, and … even recovery sheets for your bed.
-And that’s just the category of tools!
-Don’t even get us started on protein and recovery mixes.
+And then there are foam rollers, vibrating and percussive instruments, and compression technology.
+While some people are happy with a single foam roller, most runners enjoy having access to a variety of recovery tools.

 - Best Foam Roller: Roll Recovery R4 Body Roller

-- Best Runner-Up Foam Roller: TriggerPoint Grid 1.0 Foam Roller
+- Best Foam Roller – Runner-Up: TriggerPoint Grid 1.0 Foam Roller

 - Best Foam Roller for Deep Tissue Massage: RumbleRoller 12″ Compact Original Textured Foam Roller